simonlaszcz/vimtos/README.md

 Any shell that sets the _shell_p vector can be used, e.g. Gulam.

 :lmake and :lopen can be used in vim.ttp.
 By default Vim attempts to execute the make utility in the current working directory.
-If make is not installed, the simplest way to get this to work is to create a shell script called 'make.g'.
+If make is not installed, the simplest way to get this to work is to create a shell script.

-e.g. make.g might contain:
+e.g. 'make.g' might contain:

 d:\devpac\gen.ttp main.s